 Written by: Peggy Haslach

-“My CPA says I need to set up a SEP!”
+“My CPA says I need to set up a SEP IRA!”
 When I hear that, I usually reply, “Congratulations!
-Typically, when I have someone asking about SEP, I know their business has reached a point where they could benefit from setting up a SEP… or for that matter a Solo 401(k), SIMPLE IRA, or Keogh plan.
+Typically, when I have someone asking about SEP IRA for their 1099 income, I know their business has reached a point where they could benefit from setting up a SEP… or for that matter a Solo 401(k), SIMPLE IRA, or Keogh plan.
 Did your CPA mention any of these?
 Or perhaps discuss the difference between a Solo 401k vs. SEP IRA?”

-“Nope, they just said a SEP.
+“Nope, they just said a SEP IRA.
 And, by the way what is a Solo 401(k)?
 Aren’t they expensive?
 I thought only big companies had 401(k) plans.”

 Before I answer, I ask them “What led to your CPA to suggest a SEP?”